 Okay.
 I got you this far.
 And now we're getting to the meat of Irma Nell's story.

 When I say "a lot," I mean, well, there were some "incidences" over the years, over at Hummingbird House.
-Prudence precludes me from going into great detail, but I will tell you, some of the details were "R" rated, others were just bad people doing bad things.
+Prudence?
+It precludes me from going into great detail.
+But I will tell you this.
+Some of the details were "R" rated.
+Others were jes bad people doing bad things.

-The church was closely involved in all of it, you see, because Sister Irma had given her parents' home to the church and it had become one of our pastor's favorite church ministries.
-And no matter how outraged his congregants became when something happened over there, pastor told them there was no way he was going to give up on helping the people who came to that ministry for help.
+The church was closely involved in all of it, you see.
+Because Sister Irma had given her parents' home to the church.
+By that time?
+It had become one of our pastor's favorite church ministries.
+And no matter how outraged his congregants got.
+When something happened over there?
+Pastor told them there was no way he was going to give up on helping the people who came to that ministry for help.

 "You don't throw the baby out with the bathwater," pastor kept telling us all over and over.
 Oh honey child!
-Some of his congregants had even formed groups and had started petitions, a time or two, to try to close down Hummingbird House.
+Some of his congregants?
+They had formed groups and had started petitions, a time or two, to try to close down Hummingbird House.
 It was no easy task, but pastor finally was able to get the church to quiet down.
-His most convincing argument was telling them that if they ever managed to close down Hummingbird House, he would take it to mean they were asking him to resign from his position as pastor.
+His most convincing argument?
+It was telling them that if they ever managed to close down Hummingbird House?
+He would take it to mean they were asking him to resign from his position as pastor.
 Well, nobody wanted that, so things got better for a while at the church and at Hummingbird House.